 Systemic delivery of AAV-PHP.eB results in a global-scale expression of hα-syn in the brain

 To induce a large-scale hα-syn overexpression in mice brains, we delivered AAV- PHP.eB viral particles overexpressing hα-syn fused to a myc tag to the blood circulation, via intravenous retro-orbital injection, to 3-month-old C57Bl/6 mice.
 The addition of the myc tag helps with enhancing the distinction between the endogenous and overexpressed α-syn, with minimal impact on the protein's structure and behavior (35, 36).
 As control groups, we injected animals with viral particles overexpressing the fluorescent protein mTurquoise2 (mTurq) or injected with PBS (control).
 First, we performed post-mortem tissue analysis, 2-weeks post-injection, to evaluate the transduction efficiency and to assess transgene expression levels in different brain regions.
 Using anti-hα-syn antibody (LB509), we observed that exogenous h-syn signal was widely detected in all brain regions, with a marked staining in the neuronal soma and neurites in the cortex, the striatum, the hippocampus, the thalamus, the midbrain, and the hypothalamus, as well as the cerebellum (Fig. 1A).
 Interestingly, we also observed an abundant h-syn punctate staining, consistent with a presynaptic localization of -syn in different brain regions (13) (Fig. 1A).
+Of note, the absence of signal using LB509 antibody in the control group confirmed the specificity of α-syn staining in hα-syn-injected group (Suppl.
+Fig. 1A).
 Moreover, mTurq signal was also detected in the soma and cell neurites in all brain regions, as previously reported (22) (Fig. 1B).
 It is important to mention that, although the systemic injection of AAV particles was unilateral, the expression of the two transgenes was detected bilaterally with a similar intensity in the two hemispheres, thus representing an important advantage for the use of the present delivery approach (Suppl.
-Fig. 1).
+Fig. 1B-D).

 It is important to highlight that despite the well-known strong neuronal tropism of AAV-PHP.eB (22, 37, 38), there was notable variability in the quantification of NeuN+ cells expressing the transgenes, depending on the specific brain region examined.
 While certain regions showed a lower to moderate percentage of transgene-expressing neurons (e.g., 15% in the striatum, 17% in the hippocampus, and 26% in the cortex), the SN displayed a significantly higher rate of neuronal transduction (48%) at 2-weeks post-injection (Suppl.
 Fig. 2A).
 As previously reported (22), we also observed a minor expression of the transgenes in other brain cell types, including astrocytes and microglia (Suppl.
 Fig 2B and C).